 Our sellers also leverage built-in ROI and TCO calculators alongside the rest of our sales content to lead the consultative sales conversations today’s buyers crave, quantifying and communicating the economic benefits of our technology in the context of our buyers’ businesses.
 This is increasingly important in a digital selling environment where you have to work smarter (not harder) to differentiate your product or service from the competition.

 And because our solution has been tightly integrated with the rest of our sales and martech stack, we’ve also increased our visibility into the sales process, automating data entry in CRM post-sales meetings and using associated analytics to directly tie the content presented to prospective buyers back to revenue.
 Understanding what content works and what doesn’t has played a key role in aligning our multinational sales and marketing teams and ensuring we’re putting our marketing budget to work.

 New customers can now use Mediafly’s interactive presentation software free for 60 days.
 More details are available here.

 While all of these technologies will certainly help you navigate your new reality in a remote work setting, please bear in mind that under current circumstances nobody’s remote work setup will be perfect.
 If your colleague isn’t tech-savvy and needs help setting something up via Zoom, help them.
 If your boss’ dog is barking incessantly during your weekly team meeting, forgive her.
 If your direct report’s toddler makes her way onto his lap during a video conference with a client, say “hi!”.
 We’re all in this together, and the most important tool you can have in your arsenal during a time like this is empathy.

 In the spirit of community, let’s continue the conversation.
 What challenges are you experiencing as you transition to remote work or virtual selling?
 Did we leave any of your favorite tools off the list?
-Let us know!
-Leave your thoughts in the comments below.
+Join the conversation on social.